magento/pwa-studio/pwa-devdocs/src/tutorials/extension-development/index.md

 ### Declare a Target

 Extensions declare their own Targets for interception through the declare file.
-Declare files exports a function that recieve a [TargetProvider][] object.
+Declare files export a function that receives a [TargetProvider][] object.
 The TargetProvider object has a `declare()` function that accepts a dictionary object of named Targets.
 The TargetProvider also provides a utility collection called `types`, which holds all the legal constructors for Targets.